ranjith13119/Spacefarer/README.md

 ### 2. **Spacefarer**
 - **Permissions:**
   - View their own information and other spacefarers who belong to the same planet.
-  - Eg: LoggedIn as "jane@yopmail.com" who belogs to "Mars" planet and spacefarer can see only the spacefarers who belong to "Mars"
+  - Eg: Logged in as "jane@yopmail.com," a spacefarer from the planet "Mars," she can only view other spacefarers who are also from "Mars."
 ![alt text](ReadMeImage/spacefarer_user.png)
   - Update only their personal details (stardust collection, spacesuit color).
-  - Eg: Spacefarer: "jane@yopmail.com" couldn't update the another Spacefarer information
+  - Eg: Spacefarer "jane@yopmail.com" was unable to update another spacefarer's information.
 ![alt text](ReadMeImage/update_validation_issue.png)
 ## User Access
 - **Access Point:**